Fields of Mistria: Development and release

 Fields of Mistria is the first game developed and published by NPC Studio, a Chicago-based independent video game developer.
 The team, consisting of fans of farm life simulation games, was founded in 2019 and began working on the game the same year.
 Claire Belton and Andrew Duff, the game's co-directors and designers, had previously worked on the Pusheen cat character for their web comic Everyday Cute.
 Harvest Moon, Rune Factory, Story of Seasons, Animal Crossing, and Stardew Valley all served as inspiration for their video game.
 The visual style of the game was also influenced by the anime Sailor Moon.
-The game's developer characterized it as the "spiritual successor" to Harvest Moon and similar titles.
-Fields of Mistria was developed in the GameMaker game engine.
+The game's developer characterized it as a "spiritual successor" to Harvest Moon and similar titles.
+Fields of Mistria was developed in the GameMaker game engine until version 0.16.2 was released in July 2026, when it switched to maybe, an in-house engine.

 The developer unveiled the game's trailer in June 2023 at the Wholesome Direct, with Toby Fox being its guest composer.
 The demo version of the game was available on Steam from June 5 to June 17, 2024.
 The hour-long demo covered the first three days of gameplay.
 Fields of Mistria was released in early access on Steam on August 5, 2024, for Windows.
-The game is also available via Steam Deck.
+The game is also available via Steam Deck, and support for Linux was added in 2026.
 Hidehito Ikumo composed the game's music, which consists of 52 tracks.
+The first major update was released on November 18, 2024.

-Fields of Mistria is set to be fully released in 2026.
+Fields of Mistria was fully released on August 5, 2026, exactly two years after the game entered early access.
 NPC Studio indicated that the game would be continuously updated during development, and that a console edition would be released too.
-The first major update was released on November 18, 2024.